-If you are are a landlord, in the private or social residential sectors, you can apply for this scheme of behalf of your tenants.
+If you are a landlord, in the private or social residential sectors, you can apply for this scheme of behalf of your tenants.
 However, you should bear in mind that this grant does count towards your total de minimis state aid.
-As most private rented properties should have a minimum EPC (energy performance certificate) rating of E you will also need to provide proof that you have met this standard or are exempt.
+As most privately rented properties should have a minimum EPC (energy performance certificate) rating of E you will also need to provide proof that you have met this standard or are exempt.

 Choose Your Improvements